brentoboy/git-tutorial/README.md

 # Putting it all together:  a ticket centered workflow
 In a software engineering environment, there is generally a ticketing system such as jira, redmine, trac, asana, or mantis.
 New user stories and bugs and other requested changes receive tickets with details about what needs to be done.
-Those tickets generaly have a unique ticket ID assigned by the system when they are created (except for asana, which hides that internal id).
+Those tickets generally have a unique ticket ID assigned by the system when they are created (except for asana, which hides that internal id).

 A git repository generally has a "master" branch that is expected to have the most up-to-date, release-ready code.
-A changeset that has not been tested, peer reviewed, or otherwise evaulated for release-readiness is not allowed to be merged into the "master" branch.
+A changeset that has not been tested, peer reviewed, or otherwise evaluated for release-readiness is not allowed to be merged into the "master" branch.

-In order to satisfy that requriement, developers start a new branch for each ticket they intend to work on.  for instance, before starting work on ticket DEV-123, I would do the following:
+In order to satisfy that requirement, developers start a new branch for each ticket they intend to work on.  for instance, before starting work on ticket DEV-123, I would do the following:

 	git status
 	git checkout master
 	git pull
 	git checkout -b 'DEV-123'

-I did "git status" just ot make sure I had no residual change sitting around that I didnt realize was there.
+I did "git status" just to make sure I had no residual change sitting around that I didn't realize was there.
 Then, I make sure I'm on "master" (or whatever branch is my starting point for this new branch).
 I pull to make sure I have the latest stuff on the main server, and then "checkout -b" to make a branch named after my ticket.

-really you could name the branch whatever you want, but the ticket number seems descriptive, unique, and suscinct.
+Really you could name the branch whatever you want, but the ticket number seems descriptive, unique, and succinct.
 So I use that.

 Then, the developer makes whatever changes need to be made in order to satisfy the ticket, when we think we are done, we use git status, git diff, and git add to verify we intended to change the stuff we changed, and then stage it for commit, and commit it.